Musical Theatre

 This module allows students to focus on the development of their own voice in relation to singing a range of musical theatre repertoire.
 Drawing on the knowledge and exploration undertaken at level 4 this module will facilitate the further development of individual student vocal potential across a range of genres and contexts, with the aim of developing the student voice capable of operating confidently across musical theatre styles.
 Focus will be placed on the development of technical confidence, competence and understanding in order to facilitate engagement with a range of texts and repertoires across the spectrum of vocal use in both solo and small group work.
 The development of critical thinking, analysis and reflective practice will be an important component of the module.
 Classes will mainly be practical focusing on individual and small group work and taught through a range of teaching styles including masterclasses and student demonstration/observation.

 This performance ‘training’ module will further student’s existing knowledge and understanding of key acting techniques and skills for level 5 study.
-The module will both expand and introduce several different acting techniques, be it ‘actioning’ or ‘states of tension’, and engage with the work of key practitioners, i.e. Meisner.
+The module will both expand and introduce several different acting techniques, be it ‘actioning’ or ‘states of tension’, and engage with the work of key practitioners like Meisner.
 Students will work on both individual and group material to develop as both an individual actor, but also as a group – or ensemble – member.
 This module will enable students to engage with, and exploring through practice, several key texts, textual approaches, practitioners, and broader approaches to acting in musical theatre.

 The module focuses on the development of the dancer’s skills through their application in creative and critical reflection.
 Jazz techniques, approaches and reflective practices will underpin the classes on the module at a more advanced level than level four, supported by an engagement with literature on experiential learning.
 Awareness of and sensitivity towards a range of approaches to studio practice and materials will prepare students to refine and demonstrate their learning.
 Students will integrate their physical and creative skills and comprehension in phrasing movement patterns and ideas.
 Student will be encouraged to develop their responsivity to working with others in ensemble practice.

-This theoretical module will focus on understanding the way musical theatre performance responds to and is received in the context of history, genre, form, and socio-cultural identity politics.
-It will introduce key theoretical concepts, including globalisation, interculturalism, adaptation, and postmodernism, plus key political developments such as identity politics (i.e. feminism or intersectionality) and theories of the body to challenge the idea that musical theatre is simply ‘entertainment’.
+This theoretical module will focus on understanding the way musical theatre performance responds to and is received in the context of history, genre, form, and sociocultural identity politics.
+It will introduce key theoretical concepts, including globalisation, interculturalism, adaptation, and postmodernism, plus key political developments such as identity politics (feminism or intersectionality) and theories of the body to challenge the idea that musical theatre is simply ‘entertainment’.
 It will be taught through lectures, seminars, and classroom discussions and tasks.
 The work of this module will inform the practical exploration in other modules and projects.

 New musical theatre works are constantly being created for professional performance, community contexts, and for other environments.
 In this module you will have the opportunity to perform a short musical theatre work that is new to you or that you have made a contribution to creating.
 This process of working on newer material will help you to understand the ways in which musical theatre functions differently for audiences than for performers, to learn about the processes of translating a work from page to stage, and to begin to understand the dramaturgies of musical theatre.
-This second semester module focuses on the rehearsal and small scale inhouse production of new musical theatre pieces that are at a later stage of development and the writers are ready to see how their musical plays in its entirety in front of small audiences.
-This module may require additional rehearsal time to effectively mount the whole show.

 Modules